waysidemapping/waysidemapping.org/_source/_projects/id-preset-icons.md

 ## Representing map features

-The first step when designing an icon for something is deciding how to represent it.
-Since iD supports a vast number of feature types, I often ended up using descriptive representations of objects rather than resorting to abstraction or analogy.
+Since iD supports a vast number of feature types, I often ended up using descriptive representations of objects rather than abstraction or analogy.

 For example, the default barrier icon in iD is a plain ⛔︎ no entry symbol.
 This is highly abstract and doesn't tell you much about the real-world nature of the barrier.
 So, I designed a number of barrier-specific icons to improve clarity.